-I’m often asked by non fishing folks, “What’s the point of Catch and Release?
-You spend all that time and money only to throw your catch back?”
+I’m often asked by non fishing folks, “What’s the point of Catch and Release Fishing, you spend all that time and money only to throw your catch back”?
 My answer is simple, I love catching them and seeing others catch them!
 The exhilaration and heart pounding excitment of seeing a big Redfish take a top water plug or fly is what gets me out of bed a 4 am.
 Like most of my clients, I don’t fish for food.
 Simply put, I fish for fun and relaxation.

 #2- THEY GET BIGGER.
 Once a legal fish has landed in the frying pan, it can’t grow bigger and spawn.
 We need spawning fish to make more fish.
 I have had countless discussions with other guides and recreational anglers that all agree our Redfish numbers are not what they were years ago.